-The College administers the Career Development Awards program for tenured faculty, using criteria defined by the Office of the Provost.
+The College administers the Career Development Awards program for tenured and clinical-track faculty, using criteria defined by the Office of the Provost.
 The program releases faculty members from classroom teaching, undergraduate advising, and administrative and service obligations for one semester at full salary or two semesters at half salary.
 During this time, the faculty member is engaged on a specific scholarly, artistic, or innovative instructional project supported by the assignment.

 A faculty member must have completed at least 10 semesters of full-time service at the University since his/her previous developmental award to be eligible for a subsequent award.